5 Reasons To Take Folic Acid In Pregnancy And Its Dosage

 Image: Shutterstock

-Consult your doctor to understand how much folic acid you have to consume, considering your personal, past, and family history, the other supplements you are taking and vitamin deficiencies if you have any.
+Consult your doctor to understand how much folic acid you should consume, considering your personal, past, and family history.
+You should also inform them about the supplements you are taking and the vitamin deficiencies if you have any.
+Your folic acid recommendation when pregnant may differ if you have a family history of neural tube defects.
 Also, folic acid supplementation (0.2 to 15 mg/d) could help lower homocysteine levels.

 protip_icon Quick fact